Cobra Benefits: Everything You Need to Know

 Under COBRA, “group health insurance plan” allowances provide that employer, employee organization, or sole proprietorship can contribute to COBRA to cover beneficiaries and their dependents.

-Some employers offer an opt out of “non-traditional” healthcare insurance plans.
+Some employers offer an opt out of “non-traditional” health care insurance plans.
 Vision and dental coverage may be eliminated to reduce total overall cost.
-If previously signed on for an eighteen-month standard COBRA plan, and have already begun the eleven-month extension, premium payments may be higher than expected.
+If previously signed on for an 18 month standard COBRA plan, and have already begun the 11 month extension, premium payments may be higher than expected.
 An employer can charge a former employee up to 150 percent of the group insurance membership cost.

 The Affordable Care Act changes coverage